SeaQL/seaql.github.io/SeaORM/blog/2022-06-02-summer-of-code-2022-intro.md

     </div>
 </div>

 Hey, this is Billy from Hong Kong.
-I've been using open-source libraries ever since I started coding but it's until 2020, I dedicated myself to be Rust open-source developer.
+I've been using open-source libraries ever since I started coding but it's until 2020, I dedicated myself to be a Rust open-source developer.

 I was also a full-stack developer specialized in formulating requirement specifications for user interfaces and database structures, implementing and testing both frontend and backend from ground up, finally releasing the MVP for production and maintaining it for years to come.